Relative Error Streaming Quantiles: Description of the Algorithm

 Section \ref{s:relativecompactor} establishes the necessary properties of a single relative-compactor (Algorithm \ref{code:single}), namely that, roughly speaking, each compaction operation that affects a designated item $y$ can be charged to $k$ items smaller than or equal to $y$ added to the buffer.
 Section \ref{s:fullanalysis} then analyzes the full sketch (Algorithm \ref{code:full}), completing the proof of our result in the streaming setting when a polynomial upper bound on $n$ is known in advance.
-Finally, we remove the assumption of having such an upper bound on $n$ in Section~\ref{s:unknownlength}.
+In Section~\ref{s:unknownlength}, we provide a simple argument that the assumption of having such an upper bound on $n$ is not needed in the streaming setting.

-For the analysis under an arbitrary sequence of merge operations (i.e., for the proof of full mergeability), we refer to Appendix~\ref{s:mergeability}.
+For the most general analysis under an arbitrary sequence of merge operations (i.e., for the proof of full mergeability) and without assuming a foreknowledge of $n$, we refer to Section~\ref{s:mergeability}.